stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 This is clearly a 'skill check'-type challenge rather than an exploitation one.
 The challenge is testing whether we can manipulate type confusions effectively in C.

-In challenge like these where the layout of the stack is important, it can be a good idea to check the stack layout with a decompiler such as Binary Ninja instead of trying to guess the stack layout yourself, because compilers do all sorts of funny things.
+In challenges like these where the layout of the stack is important, it can be a good idea to check the stack layout with a decompiler such as Binary Ninja instead of trying to guess the stack layout yourself, because compilers do all sorts of funny things.

 In our case, `d` is at `rbp-0x26`, `z` is at `rbp-0x24`, `s` is at `rbp-0x14`, and `f` is at `rbp-0x20`.

 The first write we get overrides `d`, `z`, and two bytes of `f`.
 We later get to overwrite `f` in full, so we only have to worry about `d` and `z` for now.
 We want `d` to be 13337 (0x3419) and `z` to be `-1` (0xffffffff).
 Therefore we want the bitpattern of the value we provide to be `0x6767_ffff_ffff_3419` (where the 0x6767 part is unconstrained).
 We have to provide the value as a double, so we need to choose our upper two bytes such that the value represents a valid double.
 I tried `ffff` and that gave me NaN (no good).
 Then I tried `0000` and that worked a charm.
 The double value corresponding to `0x0000_ffff_ffff_3419` is `1.390671161309104e-309` (and scanf luckily supports `e` notation when parsing floating point numbers).

-> [!NOTE]
-> I enjoy Swift's integer/floating point APIs, so I actually did the initial experimentation in a Swift REPL.
+> NOTE: I enjoy Swift's integer/floating point APIs, so I actually did the initial experimentation in a Swift REPL.
 I typed `Double(bitPattern: 0x0000_ffff_ffff_3419)` to retrieve the double value corresponding to the bytes I wanted.
 It was only later while cleaning up the solve script for this writeup that I replace the hardcoded double value from my Swift experimentation with a value dynamically computed using the `struct` library (and emulating what that simple Swift expression was doing).

 Next we get to write a 4 byte integer to `s`, which has to have the value `"FLAG"`.
 This is pretty standard in binary exploitation, and we can use `u32` to achieve the conversion from bytes to integer that we want.